 The planning permission that we have is for Community use only.
 The remainder of the site is protected in two ways from further development.
 First, it is covered by a Section 106 notice.
 Second the Bledington Housing Association has a covenant over rest of land preventing any commercial use.
 It is therefore protected.How do we know it will be successful?

-The Plunkett foundation, the leading advisor to community shops reports that there are 283 community shops running, with new ones opening every 3 weeks.
+The Plunkett foundation, the leading advisor to community shops reports that Community Shops have a 95% success rate - much higher than other retialers.
 Our planning has been extensive and checked by experts and assumptions validated by other who have run shops.
 We have interviewed and visited dozens of other community shops.
 For example, Ascott, a village smaller than Bledington has a popular, profitable shop.

 In the end, it is your shop.
-If you want a community shop, then please show your support today.What happens if the shop doesn’t succeed financially?
+If you want a community shop, then please show your support today.How will the ownership work?

 The shop is owned by an I&PS (Industrial and provident Society for the benefit of the community) ie owned by you.
-Anyone in the village can buy shares and become a member.
+All of us can buy shares and become a member.
 It’s one person one vote, no matter how many shares you have.When will you open?

 When the final fundriasing through an SEIS share offer is complete, we could be open late 2018 or early 2019.Who can be a member of the I&PS?

 All members of the community (anyone with a connection to Bledington) over the age of 16 can become a member of Bledington Community Shop Ltd (BCS) at a cost of GBP1 a share. ie in a household of two adults, both can be members at a cost of GBP1 each.
 Download your membership hereWhat is the Management Committee?